 Ruling out misconceptions over BIMSTEC as replacement to SAARC, Prachanda said on September 07, 2018 that SAARC and BIMSTEC support each other and are not substitutes to one another.

-“Some of India’s neighbours are jealous about progress in BIMSTEC.
+“Some of India’s neighbours are jealous about the progress of BIMSTEC.
 SAARC is not an alternative to BIMSTEC.
 India has to improve its diplomatic outreach in Nepal backed by timely implementation of bilateral and BBIN projects,” says an expert who closely followed BIMSTEC.

-Prachanda informed that the Pakistan Government has already urged India for its decision on rescheduling of the SAARC Summit.
+Prachanda had informed that the Pakistan Government already urged India for its decision on rescheduling of the SAARC Summit.

 “It is rare to have long discussions with top leaders during bilateral meetings but this time it was a good opportunity for me.
 I had a discussion with PM Narendra Modi and other Indian leaders on various issues related to the two countries.
 This has given a very positive message to both countries,” said Prachanda.